QMCPACK/qmcpack/docs/methods.rst

    parameters discussed earlier for descent are useful for setting up the descent engine to do this averaging on its own.

-Stochastic Reconfiguration with Gradient Descent
+Stochastic Reconfiguration with Conjugate Gradient
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
 We have implemented a preliminary version of stochastic reconfiguration (:cite:`Sorella2001` and :cite:`Casula2004`), currently only available in the batched drivers.
 The SR optimization reduces the